ZarK/ai-code-quality/STAGE_SYSTEM.md

-# 8-Stage Code Quality System
+# 9-Stage Code Quality System

 ## Overview
-The code quality system has been restructured into 8 focused stages that run across all detected technologies.
+The code quality system has been restructured into 9 focused stages (0-8) that run across all detected technologies.
 Each stage can be run independently and focuses on a single quality aspect.

 ## Stages

+### Stage 0: E2E Testing
+**Purpose**: End-to-end testing before all quality checks **Tools**:
+- JavaScript/TypeScript: `playwright test`
+- Python: `pytest` (E2E tests in tests/e2e/, e2e/, or test/e2e/)
+**Behavior**: Automatically detects E2E tests and frameworks, skips if none found

 ### Stage 1: Lint
 **Purpose**: Basic code checks and linting